arafato/azure-core-concepts-book/README.md

 Please see [https://docs.microsoft.com/en-us/azure/active-directory/active-directory-how-subscriptions-associated-directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-how-subscriptions-associated-directory) for a more detailed discussion.
 #### Understanding User and Roles Management
 First, let's define the terminology and roles because this often leads to confusion.
-Generally speaking, an indentity in Azure AD can be in one of two roles: *Administrator* and *User*.
+Generally speaking, an indentity in Azure AD can be of two types: *Administrator* and *User*.
-*Administrator* roles can manage properties in Azure AD, while *User* roles can only manage Azure resources such as VMs or Storage (depending on the according access rights).
+An *Administrator* can manage properties in Azure AD, while a *User* roles can only manage Azure resources such as VMs or Storage (depending on the according access rights).

-When we talk about administrator roles in the context of Azure, however, we usually do not refer to this broader *Administrator* role.
+When we talk about administrators in the context of Azure, however, we usually do not refer to this *Administrator* type.
 Instead, people are usually using the notion of *Azure Active Directory Admin* and *Azure Subscription Admin*.

 **Azure Active Directory Admin**
-Azure AD admins (*Administrator* role) can manage properties in the Azure AD like performing directory administration tasks using tools such as Azure AD PowerShell or Office 365 Admin Center.
+Azure AD admins (*Administrator* type) can manage properties in the Azure AD like performing directory administration tasks using tools such as Azure AD PowerShell or Office 365 Admin Center.
 They have not necessarily access to the associated subscriptions.
 It is possible but this isn’t required.